LibLogic/practical-javascript/README.md

 - It should have working controls for .toggleCompleted

 ## Version 9 Requirements
-- There sould be an li element for every todo
+- There should be an li element for every todo
 - Each li element should contain .todoText
 - Each li element should show .completed